 What next steps should consumers take?

-This uncertainty underscores the importance of building an emergency savings fund, Hamrick says.
-Investors, meanwhile, should brace for market choppiness as the Fed figures out this process.
+All of this volatility and uncertainty underscores the importance of building an emergency savings fund, Hamrick says.
+Investors, meanwhile, should brace for more market choppiness as the Fed figures out this process.

 “Some of the volatility that we saw in financial markets toward the end of 2018 is an indication of what can go wrong if the Fed makes a policy mistake,” Hamrick says.
 “The worst of that may be behind.
 But whether anticipating an economic slowdown or market volatility, think about your long-term plans, including retirement and emergency savings.”